dgonzal/SFrameBatch/README.md

 ## Issues
--> hadd with files that have no events raise warning that are persistent, but otherwise should work.
+-> hadd with files that have no events raise warning that are persistent, but otherwise work as far as known.

 -> Code needs facelift